-A review of Google data revealed that mobile shopping increase by 120% in the last year.
+A review of Google data revealed that mobile shopping increased by 120% in the last year.
 Now more than ever, marketers have the ability to satisfy micro-moment curiosities through enticing advertisements and mobile-friendly web design.
 Based on signals of intent and context, marketers can place the right advertisements in front of the right customers.

 1) Mobile shopping is the gateway to in-store purchases